nion-software/nionswift/design/data_model.md

 A **value type** is one of the supported value types: scalar, complex, RGB, RGBA, or vector.

-A **coordinate system** is a physical coordinate space, typically representing an orientation of axes in space, consisting of an ordered list of coordinate system axes; it is the node type of the coordinate system graph.
-Each coordinate system has a unique identifier; identity is by identifier, so two coordinate systems with identical coordinate system axes are still distinct systems.
-Coordinate systems are shared: axis groups in one or more annotated arrays may designate the same coordinate system.
+A **coordinate system** represents a physical coordinate space, typically defined by an orientation of axes, and contains an ordered list of coordinate axes.
+Each coordinate system has a unique identifier that solely determines its identity; systems with identical axes are distinct if their identifiers differ.
+Coordinate systems are shared objects and may be referenced by axis groups in multiple annotated arrays.

 A **coordinate system axis** is a per-dimension component of a coordinate system: a name and optional direction metadata.
 Coordinate system axes carry no units; units belong to calibrations.